 *Attrition rate calculation: Number of students who attritted from cohort divided by the entering class size.

 **Graduation rate: Number of cohort graduates divided by the entering class size.

 Since the program’s inception in 1972, program graduates have performed well on the PANCE.
-The Primary Care Physician Assistant Program at USC’s first-time test taker five-year average pass rate is 97%.
-Official NCCPA 5 year summary report of National Board Pass Rates for first time test takers.
-Download the report.
+The Primary Care Physician Assistant Program at USC’s first-time test taker five-year average pass rate is 92%.
+Official NCCPA five-year summary report of National Board Pass Rates for first-time test takers:

 Credentialing and Practice Requirements

-In order to practice in California (excluding federal employment) the PA must successfully complete an accredited physician assistant program, pass the examination given by the National Commission on Certification of Physician Assistants, and be licensed by the Physician Assistant Board of the Medical Board of California.
+In order to practice in California (excluding federal employment), the PA must successfully complete an accredited physician assistant program, pass the examination given by the National Commission on Certification of Physician Assistants (NCCPA) and be licensed by the Physician Assistant Board of the Medical Board of California.
 Physician assistants maintain national certification by earning 100 hours of continuing medical education every two years and re-certifying every six years.
 The Medical Board of California must approve supervising physicians.
-Specific questions regarding eligibility for or denial of California licensure should be directed to the:
+Specific questions regarding eligibility for or denial of California licensure should be directed to:

 State of California, Department of Consumer Affairs

 Sacramento, CA 95815

 Phone: (916) 561-8780